alexanderameye/linework.ameye.dev/docs/Features/Outline Layers.md

 Finally, on your outline or fill itself, you can set the *Layer* property to the appropriate layer.
 For our outline we will select Yellow Outline, and for our fill we will select Red Fill.

 ![[../img/Pasted image 20241217183150.png]]

+## Layers

+Linework also supports regular layers if you wish to use them (or in combination with Rendering Layers).